Erin Byrnes

-Erin Byrnes is an American politician and educator serving as a member of the Michigan House of Representatives for the 15th district.
-Elected in November 2022, she assumed office on January 1, 2023.
+Erin Byrnes is an American politician and educator serving as a member of the Michigan House of Representatives since 2023, representing the 15th district.
+She is a member of the Democratic Party.

 Early life and education

 Byrnes was born and raised in Dearborn, Michigan.
 She earned a Bachelor of Arts degree in women's and gender studies from the University of Michigan–Dearborn and a Master of Science in education from Brooklyn College.

 Career

 From 2008 to 2010, Byrnes worked as a special education teacher in the New York City Department of Education.
 From 2012 to 2016, she was the director of the America Reads program at the University of Michigan.
-Since 2016, he has worked as an engagement lead at the University of Michigan.
-Byrnes served as a member of the Dearborn City Council from 2018 to 2021.
+From 2016-2022, she worked as the lead for democratic engagement, managing non-partisan student voter education and programming at the University of Michigan.
+Byrnes served as a member of the Dearborn City Council from 2018 to 2022.
+She was first elected in November 2017 and after running for re-election in 2021, she earned the position of Council President Pro-Tem.
 She was elected to the Michigan House of Representatives in November 2022.
+She was reelected in 2024.